-- Medicare Plans: These plans are designed to participate with Medicare and offer Medicare benefits.
+- Medicare Coverage Plans: These plans are designed to participate with Medicare and offer Medicare benefits.

-Substance Use Disorder Services Covered by Humana Insurance Plans
+Substance Abuse Treatment Covered by Humana Insurance Plans

 Humana insurance plans provide coverage for individuals who have substance abuse issues.
 Treatments that fall under the coverage include:

-- Outpatient treatment: Depending on the policy, Humana will cover at least part of the cost for various outpatient treatments, including medically assisted treatments, therapy, and other treatments deemed as medically necessary.
+- Outpatient treatment: Depending on the policy, your Humana plan will cover at least part of the cost for various outpatient treatments, including medically assisted treatments, therapy, and other treatments deemed as medically necessary.

 - Follow-up treatments: Again, depending on the policy, specific types of follow-up treatments interventions may be covered.